alaym3/DTU_MLOps_FinalProject/reports/README.md

 >
 > Answer:

---- We each auto-generated a list of requirements using pipreqs . on our computers and afterwards merged our respective requirements files into one, since each of us had installed different packages to incorporate different tools into our project.
+--- We each auto-generated a list of requirements using `pipreqs` on our computers and updated our `requirements.txt` each time we added any code.
 That said, we mainly used a Makefile for managing our dependencies.
-In this file we included shortcuts to train and test our model, make predictions of new data, create linting on our source folder and so on, but most importantly, we added shortchuts to create an environment, and to install all the requirements.
-Thus, for a copy of our environment, a new team member would have to clone our repository in their local machine and write the following commands on the terminal: make create_environment and afterwards make requirements. ---
+Thus, for a copy of our environment, a new team member would have to clone our repository in their local machine and run the commands
+ - `pip install -r requirements.txt`
+ - `make data` - to download the data and put it in the right format
+ - `make train` - to run the training on downloded data and save the model files locally ---

 ### Question 5